 In Pakistan, things do not always go according to plan.
 Landslides might cause road closures for hours.
 Officials in sour moods might obstruct our travels.
 Religious holidays might cause delays.
 We know this is the case, and we are always ready with backup plans.
 We just ask that you come prepared knowing that things might not always go exactly as planned.
 If not, please be patient and understanding, and know we will be working to find a solution as quickly as possible.

-Accommodation: Travel infrastructure in Pakistan is still developing, so the hotels and guest houses in the remote areas of the country have very basic facilities.
+Travel infrastructure in Pakistan is still developing, so the hotels and guest houses in the remote areas of the country have very basic facilities.

-Toilets: Toilets in the hotels and guesthouses are usually well-kept, but it is a huge challenge to find clean washrooms while traveling on long journeys.
+Toilets in hotels and guesthouses are usually well-kept, but it is a huge challenge to find clean washrooms while traveling on long journeys.
 Squat toilets are common, hot running water is scarce, and toilet paper is not always available.
 It is advised to carry a hand sanitizer and toilet paper with you while traveling.

 Pakistan is an energy-stressed country, so power outages are frequent and backup generators are not always available, especially in northern areas.
 It is recommended to charge your electronics and power banks before you leave the urban cities.